The pros and cons of the online divorce

 • You need to have access to the internet, in order to navigate the online divorce portal.
 If you do not have access to the internet or struggle using technology, this might not be the best option for you.

 • Court stats show that four out of ten people have their divorce application rejected because there is an error on the form.
 This prolongs the process and adds stress.
-The most frequent question we get asked is ‘how do I draft the unreasonable behaviour examples’.
-If you’re not sure on the legal jargon, I recommend you seek advice before submitting out the form.
-Alternatively, minimise the risks of this by choosing amicable to assit you with one of our divorce divorce-diagnostic.
+The most frequent question we get asked is ‘How do I draft the unreasonable behaviour examples’.
+If you’re not sure about the legal jargon, I recommend you seek advice before submitting the form.
+Alternatively, minimise the risks of this by choosing amicable to assist you with one of our divorce divorce-diagnostic.

 Do amicable offer both paper and online divorce?

-Yes, here at amicable we understand that the online divorce or dissolution might not be the best option for everyone, so we also offer the paper alternative to flle your divorce / dissolution with court.
+Yes, here at amicable we understand that online divorce or dissolution might not be the best option for everyone, so we also offer the paper alternative to file your divorce/dissolution with the court.

-If you choose amicable, your personal Divorce Coach will discuss both options with you and help you decide which would be the best fit.
+If you choose amicable, your personal Divorce Specialist will discuss both options with you and help you decide which would be the best fit.

 If you’d like a 15-minute free advice call, with a divorce expert, please get in touch.